zuyouchen/225-final-proj/README.md

 4) After the GUI is opened, select browse

-5) Once again, naviagate to the project directory, and select the output you wish to visualize (should be a CSV!!)
+5) Once again, navigate to the project directory, and select the output you wish to visualize (should be a CSV!!)

 6) After you found the file you want to visualize, select open (the bottom rightmost button of the file explorer window that popped up after you hit "Browse")